Digital Markets Act: Relationship to national competition law enforcement

 Art.
 1(5) of the Digital Markets Act states that Member States are prohibited from imposing on gatekeepers further obligations by way of laws, regulations or administrative action for the purpose of ensuring contestable and fair markets.
 Obligations that are unrelated to the relevant undertakings having a status of gatekeeper within the meaning of the Digital Markets Act are exempted from this prohibition.

 On 22 March 2022, the European Court of Justice ruled in the joint cases C-117/20 Bpost and C-151/20 Nordzucker that investigators can start antitrust scrutiny of companies that have already been probed under sector regulation such as the Digital Markets Act, so long as the two cases are "conducted in a sufficiently coordinated manner within a proximate timeframe and the overall penalties imposed must correspond to the seriousness of the offenses committed."

 This opens up a path for parallel national prosecution of gatekeepers, for example as Germany has done under the German competition law amendment Section 19a.
 The German Federal Cartel Office has in 2021 opened multiple proceedings against large tech firms that would be considered gatekeepers under the Digital Markets Act, including Facebook (now: Meta), Amazon, Apple and Google.
 Section 19a cases may involve coordination among the German Federal Cartel Office and the European Commission and other national competition authorities.
 Legally, it has been proposed by the Federal Cartel Office that Section 19a must be seen as an expansion of competition law, meaning that it could be applied parallel to the Digital Markets Act.
 The trilogue negotiations on the Digital Markets Act have not yielded a common position on the matter.

-Identified gatekeepers
+Designated gatekeepers

-As of September 2023, the list of gatekeepers was revealed to be Alphabet, Amazon, Apple, ByteDance, Meta and Microsoft.
+In September 2023, the European Commission designated six firms as gatekeepers under the DMA: Alphabet, Amazon, Apple, ByteDance, Meta and Microsoft.
+Booking, the owner of Booking.com, was additionally designated a gatekeeper in May 2024.

-The twenty-two core products listed as gatekeeping products were:
+Twenty-three services from seven gatekeepers are designated core platform services as of April 2025.